PreviousUpNext

 Isaac Newton

-Mythryl is a rewrite of the SML/NJ compiler which is the work of many, many talented hands.
-I only know the names of a few; apologies in advance to any not mentioned — please do email me!
+Mythryl is a rewrite of the SML/NJ compiler which is the work of many, many talented hands building on work earlier yet; I know the names of but few of these digital storytellers.

 The original ML language was designed and implemented by Robin Milner, wellspring from which all subsequent developments flow.